ViniciusAbrao/px4_ros2_xrcedds/tutorial/tutorial.md

 Connect the Pixhawk with the laptop via `USB` cable and change the following parameters in QGroundControl:

 ```
-MAV_0_CONFIG = TELEM1
+MAV_0_CONFIG = TELEM2
 XRCE_DDS_0_CFG = Disabled
 SER_TEL1_BAUD = 57600
 ```

 Next, connect the Pixhawk `TELEM2` pins TX/RX/Ground on RPi correspondent pins.
 We are going to leave the `TELEM1` port for a setup with a Radio Controller.

-The listed connections must be done:
+The connections listed below must be done:

 1. `TELEM2` TX -> RPi RXD (GPIO 15 - pin 10)
 2. `TELEM2` RX -> RPi TXD (GPIO 14 - pin 8)
 3. `TELEM2` GND -> RPi Ground (pin 6)

 It is important to identify the correct pins in the hardware.
-The image illustrate the `TELEM2` pins in the Pixhawk-6C Model.
+The image illustrates the `TELEM2` pins in the Pixhawk-6C Model.

 <img src="images/pixhawk_pins.png" width="914" height="360" />